The 10 Hardest Mountains to Climb in the World

 Trail type: Steep and snow-covered trails, heavy snowfall, extreme weather

-K2 is one of the most dangerous mountains in the world.
+K2 is acknowledge as one of the hardest mountain to climb in the world due to its fatality rate of 25%.
 Located at the border between China and Pakistan, it is 8,611 meters high and has an average climbing period of 40 days.
-There have been 268 fatalities since 1978.
 Another hazard is the mountains’ extreme weather.
 Heavy snowfalls, blizzards, and powerful winds can lead to fatal danger, which climbers need to take note of.
 However, many people are still trying to climb it each year.

 Annapurna I, Nepal